Hell Squad (1985 film)

 Hell Squad (also known as Commando Squad and Commando Girls) is a 1985 action film.
 The film features a group of Las Vegas showgirls who aim to rescue the son of a diplomat.

+Premise

+In order to rescue the son of a diplomat who has been kidnapped by terrorists, a group of Las Vegas showgirls undergo commando training and organize a rescue operation.